More pro-gun Democrats shift stance on assault weapons, NRA silent

 A new Reuters/Ipsos poll on Monday found an 8-point increase in the percentage of Americans who agree that "gun ownership should have strong regulations or restrictions."

-(Additional reporting by Susan Cornwell, Rachelle Younglai, David Ingram, Susan Heavey, Thomas Ferraro and Anna Yukhananov; Editing by Alistair Bell and Jackie Frank)
+(Additional reporting by Susan Cornwell, Rachelle Younglai, David Ingram, Susan Heavey and Thomas Ferraro; Editing by Alistair Bell and Jackie Frank)